+Site overrides

-Site root override
+Site root override Yes No

+Force Site Root a

+Site database override Yes No

+Database driver MySQLi

+Database server hostname

+Database server port

+Username

+Password

+Database name

+Prefix

-When not checked (default), Akeeba Backup will back up the files and folders under the root of the site it is installed.
+Site root override When not checked (default), Akeeba Backup will back up the files and folders under the root of the site it is installed.
 When this option is checked, it will use the site root in the Force Site Root option below.
-Use this when you want to backup a different site than the one Akeeba Backup is installed in.
+Use this when you want to backup a different site than the one Akeeba Backup is

-Force Site Root

-The root of the site to back up.
-This is only necessary if you have checked the Site root override option above.

-Site database override

-When not checked (default), Akeeba Backup will back up the database tables inside the database to which the site Akeeba Backup is installed in connects to.
+- Force Site Root The root of the site to back up.
+This is only necessary if you have checked the Site root override option above. - Site database When not checked (default), Akeeba Backup will back up the database tables inside the database to which the site Akeeba Backup is installed in connects to.
 In other words, when this option is not checked, Akeeba Backup will back up the current site's database.